Romicusblr/rsschool-devops-course-tasks/README.md

 - An active account with the cloud provider you intend to use (e.g., AWS, Azure, GCP).
 - Properly configured authentication credentials for the cloud provider.

-## Project Structure
-- `main.tf`: The primary Terraform configuration file where resources are defined.
-- `variables.tf`: Defines the input variables for the Terraform configuration.
-- `outputs.tf`: Specifies the outputs of the Terraform configuration.
-- `provider.tf`: Configures the provider (e.g., AWS, Azure, GCP) for Terraform.
-- `Makefile`: Contains commands to simplify the execution of Terraform scripts.

 ## Running the Scripts from Makefile
 The `Makefile` includes several commands to manage the Terraform workflow.
 Below are the primary commands: